roidrage/paperplanes/_posts/2010-6-22-june_a_month_of_conferences.md

 ---
-layout: single
+layout: post
-topics: nosql mongodb redis talks
+tags: nosql mongodb redis talks
 title: June - A Month of Conferences
 ---
 June was an exhausting month for me.
 I spoke at four different conferences, two of which were not in Berlin.
 I finished